pandas-dev/pandas/doc/source/contributing.rst

 We prefer this to the ``pytest.warns`` context manager because ours checks that the warning's stacklevel is set correctly.
 The stacklevel is what ensure the *user's* file name and line number is printed in the warning, rather than something internal to pandas.
-It represents the nubmer of function calls from user code (e.g. ``df.some_operation()``) to the function that actually emits the warning.
+It represents the number of function calls from user code (e.g. ``df.some_operation()``) to the function that actually emits the warning.